A Triple Land Conservation Win

 There is no reservation system.
 Parking is limited to 72 spaces and is available on a first come, first served basis.

 From Santa Cruz, take High Street, which becomes Empire Grade near the UC Santa Cruz Arboretum & Botanic Garden.
 The entrance to San Vicente Redwoods is about 12.5 miles up Empire Grade on the left.

-- All visitors must carry proof of registration.
+- All visitors over the age of 18 must carry proof of registration.

 - Visitors must stay on trails – no off-trail use allowed.

 - Dogs must be on a leash at all times and remain on the designated dog trail only.